Advanced Atlas Orthogonal in Stratford

 Once your Atlas/Axis alignment is holding, your nervous system will begin coordinating the healing process in your body.
 As the tissues begin healing, it is common that symptoms begin to resolve.
 All healing may not feel good initially.
 You may experience occasional stiffness or soreness as your muscles are adapting to the structural changes in your body.

 It is very important that you keep your appointments, especially during the initial corrective phase of care.
-Your brain and nervous system know how to rebuild your health, however this process is not based solely on symptoms.
+Your brain and nervous system know how to rebuild your health, however, this process is not based solely on symptoms.

-You can assist your healing process by drinking plenty of water and eating nutritious foods.
+- You can assist your healing process by drinking plenty of water and eating nutritious foods.

-Follow your doctor’s instructions.
+- Follow your doctor’s instructions.
 It is our goal for you to get well and stay well.